chr15m/sitefox/README.md

 ### Database

 Sitefox makes it easy to start storing key-value data with no configuration.
-You can then transition to more structured data later if you need.
+You can transition to more structured data later if you need it.
 It bundles [Keyv](https://github.com/lukechilds/keyv) which is a database backed key-value store.
+You can access the key-value store through `db/kv` and the underlying database through `db/client`.

-By default a local sqlite database is used so you can start persisting data on the server immediately without any configuration.
+By default a local sqlite database is used and you can start persisting data on the server immediately without any configuration.
 Once you move to production you can configure another database using the environment variable `DATABASE_URL`.
 For example, to use a postgres database called "somedatabase":